Table of contents[MISSING: System.API.no-headers]

 Q. What happens if I touch the slide sensor pads?

 A. When the slides are dry they are very easily damaged by picking up grease from your fingers.
 The NH3 is the most likely to be damaged and it will turn grey and give false high readings.
 If you think you have damaged your slide through mishandling then simply fit a new slide.

 Q When I remove my device from the aquarium it shows a higher pH when dropped back in.
 Why?

-A. This is due to two reason; the first is an adjustment of any CO2 levels as it reaches an equilibrium with air not water (this happens fast).
-The second reason is as it starts drying out (evaporation = only water), a change in the water chemistry will occur and therefore change in ph.
-We would expect it to go back down after a few hours of being introduced back into the aquarium.
+A. This is due to two reasons: the first is an adjustment of CO2 levels as it reaches an equilibrium with air not water (this happens fast).
+The second reason is as the slide starts to dry out (evaporation = only water), a change in the water chemistry will affect the pH.
+We would expect it to go back down a few hours after being introduced back into the aquarium.

 Q Where can I get seneye+?

 A. You can find out more information about the seneye+, including the replacement slides, from the webpage here: seneye+.

 A. Installing the slide in the seneye device is extremely easy and removes the need to calibrate the device so you always have accurate readings.
 A guide to replacing the slide can be found here.